 - a.
 All of the provisions of this policy shall be met. - b.
-All easements shall be granted and shall be recorded prior to start of construction. - c.
-Ingress and egress will be provided along the entire length of right-of-way.
+All easements shall be granted and shall be recorded

-- d.
+- prior to start of construction. - c.
+Ingress and egress will be provided along the entire length of right-of-way. - d.
 Easements will be contiguous and in alignment with the length of any run of right-of-way from point of entrance to point of exit. - e.
 Easements or right-of-way will be in addition to any drainage or sewer easement that parallels power lines. - f.
 Fences shall not be erected along cable runs, as stated in recorded easement. - g.
 Working space, as required by the Cooperative's latest easements and/or safe work practices, must be provided at all transformer, junction, or switchgear locations and cable runs for operation and maintenance of systems, with access to a roadway provided for machinery to install or remove apparatus. - h.
 Fenced yards shall have access gates of sufficient size to permit material handling equipment necessary in the operation and maintenance of the underground electric system. - i.
 Areas will be provided by the owner or developer for switchgear and terminations with access as deemed necessary by the Cooperative. - j.
 Meter locations shall be spotted by Cooperative personnel and shall be accessible at all times for the purpose of servicing and reading. - k.
 Provisions of the Underground Extension Policy and/or Underground Extension Contract shall be incorporated into the restrictive covenants of the development. - 6.
 The type of construction and the location of said facilities will be at the option of the Cooperative.
 Should the owner or developer desire changes in either location or type of construction, such installations will be made only upon the Cooperative's approval and the owner or developer agreeing to pay the Cooperative the estimated additional cost incurred thereby, either up front or by written contract. - 7.
 The Cooperative shall have the option of placing transformers above ground on pads of its specifications and/or design, or underground, and in enclosures of its specifications and/or design as the Cooperative in its sole discretion may determine to be practicable.

 - 8. Shrubs, trees and grass sod requiring protection during the installation of the underground service will be the responsibility of the owner or developer and the owner or developer will hold the Cooperative and/or its subcontractors harmless against any claims for such damages.
 It will be the responsibility of the owner or developer to re-seed and/or maintain the trench cover. - 9.
 The owner or developer may be required to pay all costs incurred in cutting through and replacing pavement within the development. - 10.
 Member or developer will provide ingress and egress to the Cooperative at all times to inspect, maintain, replace or repair the Cooperative's facilities.
 The Cooperative will make a reasonable attempt to restore sod and grass to the original state, but shall not be responsible for landscaping area or repairing fences installed within the Cooperative's right-of-way easement. - 11.
-At the Cooperative's discretion, conduits for road crossings will be installed by Cooperative personnel or contractors, or the developer, as per the Cooperative's specifications.
-Cost incurred to the Cooperative for the installation of these road crossings will be paid by the developer, up front, in the form of a contribution in aid of construction.
-The conduit will be provided by the Cooperative.
+The owner or developer will be required to install all road crossing conduit required by the Cooperative as shown on the Cooperative's underground layout design.
+The Cooperative will supply the conduits to the owner or developer.